 Donations can be made at the church office Monday-Thursday or in the church lobby on Sunday.

-Each year, Village honors the life and work of Annie Walker Armstrong (1850-1938) by giving to the annual offering for the North American Mission Board named after her.
+Each year, Village honors the work of Annie Walker Armstrong (1850-1938) by giving to the annual offering for the North American Mission Board named after her.
 Annie, the first corresponding secretary of the Woman’s Missionary Union, was an advocate and supporter of mission efforts throughout the world.
 In 1893, she wrote nearly 18,000 letters in support of missions while never hesitating to reach out and hug a child, distribute food and clothing, and spread the Gospel to those in need.
 The purpose of this offering is to o support the efforts of the North American Mission Board missionaries and church planters as they push back lostness in the United States and Canada.
-All of the money collected in the Annie Armstrong Offering goes to support the missionaries and their work.
+All of the collected in the Annie Armstrong Offering goes to support the missionaries and their work.

 For more information here.

 Through volunteers and member donations, Village delivers Christmas presents to children and food baskets to their families in the Destin and surrounding areas that might otherwise receive very little, if any, holiday gifts and food.
 The Village Angel mission is to ensure that tno child is unable to experience the love and joy of Christmas - the birth of the Lord, Jesus Christ.
 Village Angel collections are November and December and monetary donations are accepted year-round.